Harley-Davidson SWOT Analysis & Recommendations

 A Harley-Davidson motorcycle in Germany.
 This SWOT analysis of Harley-Davidson points out the need for reforms in product and market strategies.
 (Photo: Public Domain)

-Harley-Davidson Inc. (also known as Harley or H-D) is one of the biggest motorcycle manufacturers in the world.
-This SWOT analysis assesses the internal and external strategic factors that influence the company’s competitive advantages and overall development, especially against other players, such as Yamaha, Honda, Ducati, Kawasaki, BMW, and Suzuki.
+This SWOT analysis of Harley-Davidson assesses the internal and external strategic factors (strengths, weaknesses, opportunities, threats) that influence the company’s competitive advantages and development, especially against other firms, such as Yamaha, Honda, Ducati, Kawasaki, BMW, and Suzuki.
 With a strong American brand, Harley-Davidson succeeds by maximizing the business benefits of its strengths and opportunities, against the weaknesses and threats outlined in this SWOT analysis.
-The company optimizes its performance to ensure the long-term sustainability of its automotive business.
-The net effect of the internal factors (strengths and weaknesses) allows Harley-Davidson’s operations to expand internationally.
-However, the market is dynamic and highly competitive, especially when considering the presence of low-cost motorcycles.
-Harley-Davidson needs to account for the effects of the external factors (opportunities and threats) impacting the business.
+The net effect of the internal factors (strengths and weaknesses) and external factors (opportunities and threats) allows Harley-Davidson’s operations to expand internationally.
 These SWOT factors determine how the motorcycle business evolves.
-Long-term strategic planning with innovative solutions is needed to fully address the issues detailed in this SWOT analysis of Harley-Davidson Inc.
+Long-term strategic planning with innovative solutions is needed to fully address the issues detailed in this SWOT analysis of Harley-Davidson.

 The changing global market and competitive forces impose strategic challenges against Harley-Davidson.
-With such considerations in the motorcycle market and the automotive industry, this SWOT analysis highlights the need for change in the company’s product mix, innovation, and global market strategies.
+With such considerations in the motorcycle market, this SWOT analysis highlights the need for change in the company’s product mix, innovation, and global market strategies.
 The generic strategy and intensive growth strategies of Harley-Davidson are responses to the SWOT factors.
 Also, the company’s competitive advantages and stable customer base help in addressing such strategic challenges.

 Harley-Davidson’s Strengths (Internal Strategic Factors)

 Despite the challenges in the industry and issues within its organization, Harley-Davidson maintains strengths that support the continuation of its business.
-This element of the SWOT analysis identifies the internal strategic factors that contribute to the automotive company’s capabilities for growth and development.
-The company’s strengths are primarily linked to brand image and the chopper motorcycle market culture.
+This element of the SWOT analysis identifies the internal strategic factors that contribute to business growth and development linked to brand image and the chopper motorcycle market culture.
 The following are among the main strengths that affect business growth and improvement in this case of Harley-Davidson:

 1. Strong image of the Harley-Davidson brand